-In accordance with the Operating Agreement with the Ontario Ministry of Health and Long-Term Care, the Organization is required to set aside funds to finance future replacement of appliances and equipment.
+In accordance with the Operating Agreement with the Ontario Health, the Organization is required to set aside funds to finance future replacement of appliances and equipment.
 Minor replacements are charged to current operations.
 The restricted cash and short-term investments represent the replacement reserve.

-Restricted Cash and Short-Term Investments
+Restricted Cash and Short-term Investments